register of interests policy: guidance note for scientists

 - other financial interest, both personal and that of your institution or membership organisations (in regard to financial declarations of interest, do make it clear whether it is you, your department, the institution etc. that is receiving the money)

 Try to think of the wider context of this story and how it will be represented in the news.
-The more controversial the story, the more important full disclosure of interests are given- whether perceived or real.
+Full disclosure of interests is always important, whether perceived or real, but experts should pay particular attention when the subject matter is controversial.

 What should I do if I am unsure whether to declare a matter as an ‘interest’?

 “When in doubt, declare”.
-Please ask yourself: “Are there any circumstances in which this interest could significantly prejudice or improperly influence your activities with the SMC, or be reasonably perceived to do so?”
+Please ask yourself: “Are there any circumstances in which this interest could prejudice or influence your activities with the SMC, or be reasonably perceived to do so?”
 If the answer is “Yes” you should declare the interest.
+It’s always better to be transparent.

 How are interests registered?

-The SMC will request a declaration each time a fresh approach to an expert is made.
-Declarations will be considered at the time of making and will be made available to journalists alongside quotes or at the start of a briefing.
-If you have recently declared your interests to us and nothing has changed, please let us know and we’ll use the same declaration as last time.
+The SMC will request a fresh declaration each time an approach to an expert is made.
+Declarations will be made available to journalists alongside quotes or at the start of a briefing.
+If you have recently declared your interests to us and nothing has changed, please let us know and we’ll use the same declaration as last time; but please consider (i) anything new that should be added, and (ii) whether your previous declaration is still correct in this new circumstance.